National Theater and Concert Hall

-The National Theater Hall (國家戲劇院 (Kok-ka Hì-kio̍k-īⁿ, Guójiā Xìjù Yuàn)) and National Concert Hall (國家音樂廳 (Guójiā Yīnyuè Tīng, Kok-ka Im-ga̍k-thiaⁿ)), or together the National Theater and Concert Hall (NTCH; 國家兩廳院), are twin performing arts venues at Liberty Square in Zhongzheng District, Taipei, Taiwan.
+The National Theater (國家戲劇院 (Kok-ka Hì-kio̍k-īⁿ, Guójiā Xìjù Yuàn)) and National Concert Hall (國家音樂廳 (Guójiā Yīnyuè Tīng, Kok-ka Im-ga̍k-thiaⁿ)), or together the National Theater and Concert Hall (NTCH; 國家兩廳院), are twin performing arts venues at Liberty Square in Zhongzheng District, Taipei, Taiwan.
 Completed in 1987, the landmarks stand on the south and north sides of the square with Chiang Kai-shek Memorial Hall to the east.

 The square itself sits near Ketagalan Boulevard, site of the Presidential Office Building, the National Central Library, the National Taiwan Museum, and the 228 Peace Memorial Park.

 History

-The National Theater Hall and National Concert Hall are two of the first major modern performing arts facilities to be established in Asia.
+The National Theater and National Concert Hall are two of the first major modern performing arts facilities to be established in Asia.
 Upon the death of Chiang Kai-shek in 1975, the Kuomintang government authorized the construction of a monument and cultural arts facilities on the grounds of a memorial plaza.
 The project cost TWD 7.4 billion.

 Yang Cho-cheng and Architects and Engineers Associates were responsible for the overall design.
 The buildings, though modern in function and purpose, recall traditional elements of Chinese palace architecture.
 The G+H Company of Germany and Philips, based in The Netherlands, played leading roles in the design of the interior facilities, stage lighting and acoustics.
 Civil engineering issues were handled by Ret-Ser Engineering Agency, Veterans Affairs Council.
 Six directors oversaw the project from initial planning sessions to final completion: Jou Tsuo-Min, Chang Chih-liang, Liu Feng-shueh, Hu Yao-heng, Li Yen and Chu Tzung-ching.
 The structures were completed on 20 September 1987, and officially opened their doors the following month as venues of the "National Chiang Kai-shek Cultural Center".
 Vice President Lee Teng-hui and Premier Yu Kuo-hua presided over the opening ceremonies for the two buildings on 31 October 1987.

 Mass democracy rallies at the Liberty Square in 1990 launched Taiwanese society on a quick but peaceful transition from one-party authoritarian rule to pluralistic democracy.
 In 1999, the Ministry of Education under the administration of Lee Teng-Hui, Taiwan's first elected president, consolidated the governing bodies of the National Theater and Concert Hall with those of the National Symphony Orchestra, National Chinese Orchestra and National Chorus.
 In 2004 this larger organization became an autonomous executive body, the National CKS Cultural Center, headed by an artistic director reporting to a board of directors.